 If so, you are likely discouraged and unsure of how to help, and there is little guidance to assist you.
 MTBI's, for example, do not typically show up on brain scans, so it is difficult to determine the extent of the injury or its existence.

 In addition, our understanding of traumatic brain injury in children, especially a mild TBI or concussion is limited.
 Most studies of traumatic brain injury have focused on adults.
-Research, although sparse, suggests that the outcome of a brain injury may be worse in children, than adults, due to the developing nature of the immature brain.
-Young people who have suffered a concussion or mild TBI may show problems with memory, processing speed and abstract reasoning, as well as a range of other neuropsychological processing concerns.
+Research, although sparse, suggests that the outcome of a brain injury may be worse in children, than adults.

 Furthermore, we know more about moderate to severe brain